CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 # Data
 Data for the Washington Comprehensive Assessment Program (WCAP) used in the SGP analyses were supplied by the Washington OSPI to the NCIEA for analysis in the fall of 2013.
-The current longitudinal data set includes academic years 2007-2008 through 2012-2013.
+The current longitudinal data set includes academic years 2005-2006 through 2012-2013.
 Subsequent years' analyses will augment this multi-year data set allow OSPI to maintain a comprehensive longitudinal data set for all students taking the WCAP.
-Beyond growth analyses, this data allow the state to, for example, track course taking patterns of students.

 Student Growth Percentiles have been produced for students that have a current score and at least one prior score in the same subject or a related content area.
-SGPs were produced for grade-level Reading and Mathematics, as well as high school End of Course (EOC) Mathematics 1 and 2.
+SGPs were produced for grade-level Reading and Mathematics, as well as high school End of Course (EOC) Mathematics 1 (Algebra) and 2 (Geometry).

 ## Longitudinal Data
 Growth analyses on assessment data require data which are linked to individual students over time.
 Student growth percentile analyses require, at a minimum two, and preferably three years of assessment data for analysis of student progress.
 To this end it is necessary that a unique student identifier be available so that student data records across years can be merged with one another and subsequently examined.
 Because some records in the assessment data set contain students with more than one test score in a content area in a given year, a process to create unique student records in each content area by year combination was required in order to carry out subsequent growth analyses.
-The elimination of duplicate records can be accomplished by selecting one of the multiple records based upon a decision rule.
-Duplicates were removed from the 2013 panel data prior to submission.
+The elimination of duplicate records was accomplished by selecting one of the multiple records based upon the following decision rules:

+1) If a student took more than one assessment, in the same subject, test type, grade and school year, their highest score was selected.
+2) If a student took more than one assessment in the same grade, subject and school year, their highest score was selected.
+3) If as student took more than one assessment in the same subject and school year, but was identified as being in two different grades, their highest score was selected.

+OSPI identified duplicates as invalid in the 2013 panel data prior to calculation.

 Other student records may be invalid for use in SGP production for other reasons.
-The following data cleaning rules were implemented in 2013:
+The following data cleaning rules were applied in 2013:

+1. Records from test administrations other than spring were invalidated.
-1. Records with a `TestAttempt` value other than `TS` were invalidated.
+2. Records with a `TestAttempt` value other than `TS` were invalidated.
-2. Records with a `GRADE` value outside of the official tested grades were invalidated.
+3. Records with a `GRADE` value outside of the official tested grades were invalidated.
-3. Students in Home Based or Private schooling environments were invalidated, as were students with a F1 Visa designation.
+4. Students in Home Based or Private schooling environments were invalidated, as were students with a F1 Visa designation.
-4. Records with `DAPE` and `PORT` designations for `TestType` were invalidated.
+5. Records with `DAPE` and `PORT` designations for `TestType` were invalidated.
-5. Students with missing (`NA`) student identifiers or scale scores were invalidated.
+6. Students with missing (`NA`) student identifiers or scale scores were invalidated.
+7. Scores of students that repeated an end of course math assessment in the current year, with a math end of course assessment score in the previous year during the spring test administration were invalidated.
+8. Scores of students that repeated a grade were invalidated.

 <script type="text/javascript"> var NsizeTable = tableNum++; </script>
 Table <script> document.write(NsizeTable); </script> shows the number of valid student records available for analysis after applying these business rules.[$^9$](#footnotes)